ph0lcidae/auth0-exercise/README.md

 # TODOs and Improvements

 Given more time, I'd refactor these to reduce duplication.
-As it is, I wanted to err on the side of making the test cases for each suite clear; in a day-to-day environment I would write them a bit more concisely.
+As it is, I wanted to err on the side of making the test cases for each suite clear; in a day-to-day environment I would write them a bit more concisely and abstract more logic.
-I'd also like to review them for JavaScript best practices, though I imagine that would come out in a code review.
+I'd like to review them for JavaScript best practices, though I imagine that would come out in a code review.
+I'd also like to test the API endpoints themselves a bit more and possibly write a few tests comparing the endpoint response via `request` vs. the response from the SDK to detect inconsistencies early, as well as dig deeper into the endpoints' sending proper response codes.

 I'd also like to refactor to speed the tests up -- the extended timeout and sequential running are timing issues relating to test account creation and the way Jest runs under the hood.
 I don't understand the latter as well as I'd like and would be able to make it more elegant given more time.